 It’s time to usher in a new era in baseball, hopefully one without cheating scandals and errant sports bets.
-Spring training is here and there is no doubt that games and players are going to be scrutinized on an entirely new level – unlike anything seen before.
+Spring training begins and there is no doubt that games and players are going to be scrutinized on an entirely new level – unlike anything seen before.
 As players start to work the rust off the bones and get back into the swing of things (no pun intended), training camps are going to be handled completely differently.

 There was – and still is, to some degree – talk that certain players were wearing aids when they approached the plate that would help them know what pitch might be coming.
 This story was exacerbated by the assertion of Jose Altuve of the Houston Astros, who was seen clutching his jersey as he approached home base after a walk-off homer in the 2017 American League Championship Series.